 And for the future, the open world of Minecraft means that the potential for other ROM virtual programs are limited only by the imagination.

-Sign up for the School Visits eNewsletter to be the first to learn when the program is ready for booking.
+Sign up for the ROM Learning eNewsletter to be the first to learn when the program is ready for booking.
 If you are interested in learning more about this program, please contact the Learning Department at email@example.com.